 - Flickr – “creative commons” images.
 Please note: it generally matters whether it’s a commercial or personal use.
 If you’re making money from their work, people generally expect (and deserve!) to be paid.

-- Google image search has a public domain option.
+- Google image search has a filter by license option.

 - StockExchange – photos and vector art.

 - VLC DVD player – videoland.org

 - Lightworks – professional grade video app, now open source in beta (Windows only)